articulate-laravel/concise/README.md

 ![Static Analysis](https://github.com/articulate-laravel/concise/actions/workflows/static-analysis.yml/badge.svg)

 # Articulate: Concise
-### A super lightweight data mapper ORM for Laravel
+Articulate: Concise is a super lightweight data mapper ORM for Laravel.

-This package is currently under development.
-Check back in the future for updates.
+It exists as a package entirely because I wondered how lightweight of a solution I can build, that gives me the benefit of a data mapper ORM, without using a full ORM.

+Concise is extensible and flexible, and will most likely serve as the basis for Articulate in the future, but it comes with many sensible defaults, and a sprinkle of magic that'll simplify using it based on certain conventions.
+It also comes with a driver for Laravel's auth functionality, and route entity binding (route model binding but for concise entities).